Fodor's Expert Review Liberty Place One and Two

 One Liberty Place is the 945-foot office building designed by Helmut Jahn that propelled Philadelphia into the "ultra-high" skyscraper era.
 Built in 1987, it became the city's tallest structure; however, that distinction now belongs to the 975-foot Comcast Center.
 Vaguely reminiscent of a modern version of New York's Chrysler Building, One Liberty Place is visible from almost everywhere in the city.
+On the 57th floor is the One Liberty Observation Deck, which offers panoramic views of the Philadelphia skyline.
+Downstairs are 42 stores and a food court.
 In 1990 the adjacent tower, Two Liberty Place, opened.
-Zeidler Roberts designed this second building, which now holds the Westin Philadelphia, luxury condominiums, and a restaurant on the 37th floor.
+Zeidler Roberts designed this second building with Murphy & Jahn, which now holds the Westin Philadelphia, luxury condominiums, and a restaurant on the 37th floor.